PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/ActionScript.md

 ## Adding the SDK to your Project

-Right click your project and select "Properties"
+Right click your project and select "Properties".

 ![](img/ActionScript/1.png)